ncbi/sra-tools/README.md

 Use ```./configure -h``` for the list of available optins

 If the SDK is checked out side-by-side with the toolkit (i.e. ncbi-vdb/ and sra-tools/ share a common parent directory), the configuration step will locate it and set the internal variables to point to its headers and libraries.
-Otherwise, you would need to specify their location using the configuration option --with-ncbi-vdb-prefix=```<path-to-sdk-checkout>```
+Otherwise, you would need to specify their location using the configuration option --with-ncbi-vdb-prefix=```<path-to-sdk>```
+If you do not specify the --with-ncbi-vdb-prefix and there is no ncbi-vdb/ checked out side-by-side with sra-tools, the configuration script will look for a copy of the SDK installed into the system location, /usr/local/ncbi/ncbi-vdb.

 2. Once the configuration script has successfully finished, run: